 How Filler Metal Affects Weld Strength

-With the right filler, you can produce a weld that equals or even exceeds the base metal’s strength when you apply proper technique and control heat input.
+With the right filler, you can produce a weld that meets the needed strength when you apply sound technique and control heat input.
+If you choose poorly, you raise the risk of weak fusion zones, residual stress, and structural failure.

 Common Filler Metal Types and Examples